 Removing a cataract may provide a good opportunity to perform a glaucoma related surgery at the same time.
-Procedures such as the traditional trabeculectomy, glaucoma cataract surgery combined with endoscopic cyclophotocoagulation (ECP), and the newer micro-invasive devices can be performed during cataract surgery and can be instrumental in lowering the amount and expense of the daily glaucoma drops.
+Procedures such as the traditional trabeculectomy glaucoma surgery, cataract surgery combined with endoscopic cyclophotocoagulation (ECP), and the newer micro-invasive devices such as the Istent, can be performed during cataract surgery and can be instrumental in lowering and sometimes even eliminating the amount and expense of the daily glaucoma drops.

-Here is what a glaucoma patient had to say about his life after cataract surgery with the micro-invasive implant and ECP.
+Here is what a glaucoma patient had to say about his life after cataract/glaucoma surgery with the micro-invasive implant and ECP.

 The Eye Associates Out-Patient Surgery Center

 The Eye Associates’ Surgery and Laser Center and its highly trained staff are uniquely and exclusively dedicated to eye procedures.
 We are state licensed, Medicare approved and even have an advanced accreditation from the Accreditation Association for Ambulatory Health Care (AAAHC), given only to those with superior patient care ratings.
 Dr. Brian Foster explains, “We are very proud of our AAAHC certification.
 It is not a requirement to have this certification but we feel it is important for our patients.
 With the AAAHC peer review and independent survey process, patients can be assured that we are focused on safety, values, quality care and the positive patient experience.”